egovelox/mozeidon/README.md

 Note :
 For other OS than ``MacOS``, please check the [Mozilla documentation](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Native_manifests#manifest_location) to find the correct location of the Firefox ``NativeMessagingHosts`` directory.

-At last, you should be able to use the Mozeidon CLI or the Raycast extension.
+As a last step, you need to install the Mozeidon CLI.

 ## Mozeidon CLI

-The Mozeidon CLI is written in ``go``.
+The Mozeidon CLI is a lightweight CLI written in ``go``.

 On MacOS or Linux, you can install it using ``homebrew`` :
 ```bash